Nicholas Gazzard - President

 In the course of her public service, Jacqueline was provincial spokesperson for the Ontario Breast Screening Program and Vice-President of the Steering Committee for the renewal of the Plan for the Arts and Heritage Ottawa 20/20.
 In 2015, she served as a member of President Jimmy Carter's electoral observation team in Guyana.

-Besides serving on the board of FCO, until recently Jacqueline chaired the board of the Foundation for the Advancement of Francophone Theatre in Canada.
+Jacqueline is a member of La Pléïade - Ordre de la Francophonie and past chair of the board of the Foundation for the Advancement of Francophone Theatre in Canada.
 In 2016 she was inducted into the Order of Ottawa.